• Feb 25, 2025

 15. Amber Fort, Jaipur

-With a spectacular blend of Rajput and Mughal architecture, Amber Fort exhibits a glorious era and rich history and culture of Rajputs.
+With a spectacular blend of Rajput and Mughal architecture, Amber Fort exhibits a glorious era and rich history and culture of the Rajputs.
 The fort, which was commissioned in 1952 by Raja Man Singh I, has witnessed the fiercest battles, grand celebrations, and royal ceremonies of various dynasties.
-The fort even offers an elephant ride for its visitors to make them experience real royal splendour and explore the breathtaking environment and landscape.
+The fort even offers elephant rides for visitors to experience real royal splendour and explore the breathtaking surroundings and landscape.

 • Best time to visit- Months from October to February